spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Selecting Intel compilers
 """"""""""""""""""""""""""

-Select Intel compilers to compile client packages by one of the following
+Select Intel compilers to compile client packages, like any compiler in Spack, by one of the following means:
-means:

-* Request the Intel compilers expliclity in the client spec, e.g.:
+* Request the Intel compilers explicitly in the client spec, e.g.:

   .. code-block:: console